mszegedy/plea/story/ch-6.md

 "A drum."

-"...of human skin?"
+"…of human skin?"

 "What?"

-"Never mind, it's a...
-Sump in-joke.
+"Never mind, it's a… Sump in-joke.
 Just take the one in the chest.
 I'd need to go looking for other ones."

 The oval of stretched reindeer parchment in the chest had all the standard branching designs on it that befit a Samoyed drum, as well as some less traditional icons of what looked like mosquitos.
 These were detailed in what Vasilisa could only assume was blood.
 She wondered how the designs didn't fade or rub off.
 Magic?
 Or just high-effort dyeing with a good fixative?